 - 65. The construction of the basic risk-free interest rate term structures is based on swaps and/or government bonds as set out in Article 44 of the Delegated Regulation.
 EIOPA is aware of the initiatives in the Union to develop in the future risk-free instruments traded on deep, liquid and transparent markets. - 66.
 EIOPA applies the financial references in the table below from the market data provider selected. - 67.
 The last column of the table specifies whether the financial instruments applied are either swaps or government bonds.
 For a clear identification of swaps, the floating is also included. - 68.
-In the process of calculation of the basic risk-free interest rates term structures, the tickers for government bonds are used only for the currencies with 'GVT' in the last column.
-The inputs to the process of calculation of the volatility and matching adjustments regarding government bonds are also based on the information referred to in the table below.
+In the process of the calculation of the basic risk-free interest rate term structures, the RICs for government bonds are used only for the currencies with 'GVT' in the 'GVT/SWP' column.
+The inputs to the process of the calculation of the volatility and matching adjustments regarding government bonds are also based on the information referred to in the table below.

-Table 1.
-Swaps and government bonds used for the derivation of the technical information
+Table 2 - Swap and government bond RICs used for the derivation of the technical information